-Two ORTEC 660 Dual Bias Supply modules [90] are used to provide bias voltages to the three Ge detectors.
+Two ORTEC 660 Dual Bias Supply modules [100] are used to provide bias voltages to the three Ge detectors.
 We apply a negative bias to the p^+ contacts of LEGe and a positive bias to the n^+ contacts of XtRa.
-LEGe becomes fully depleted at -600 V and is recommended to be operated at -1100 V. XtRa1 and XtRa2 become fully depleted at a bias voltage of +4000 V and +2200 V, respectively, and both operate at +4500 V. The bias shutdown mode of ORTEC 660 is configured to be compatible with the iPA high-voltage inhibit mode.
+LEGe becomes fully depleted at -600 V and is recommended to be operated at -1100 V. XtRa1 and XtRa2 become fully depleted at a bias voltage of +4000 V and +2200 V. respectively, and both operate at +4500 V. The bias shutdown mode of ORTEC 660 is configured to be compatible with the iPA high-voltage inhibit mode.
 The typical leakage currents of the two XtRa detectors are below 20 pA and below 100 pA for LEGe.
 A Mesytec MHV 4-channel bias supply module with remote control features provides the bias voltages to the two MSD Si detectors.
-We apply a negative bias to the p^+ contacts of both MSD detectors through MPR-1 charge-sensitive preamplifiers [91] and the n^+ contacts are grounded.
-MSD12 has a depletion voltage of -1.5 V and is operated at -3.0 V, and MSD26 has a -90 V depletion voltage and is operated at -130 V. MHV offers a ramp speed as low as 5 V/s to protect the circuits of preamplifiers [92].
+We apply a negative bias to the p^+ contacts of both MSD detectors through MPR-1 charge-sensitive preamplifiers [101] and the n^+ contacts are grounded.
+MSD12 has a depletion voltage of -1.5 V and is operated at -3.0 V, and MSD26 has a -90 V depletion voltage and is operated at -130 V. MHV offers a ramp speed as low as 5 V/s to protect the circuits of preamplifiers [102].
 MSD26 has a leakage current of approximately 60 nA, whereas MSD12 maintains a leakage current below 1 nA.
+All the preamplifiers are powered by two Mesytec MNV-4 NIM power distribution and control modules [103].